 The publication of this work saw Newton rise to international prominence and contains much of what he is remembered for today.

-Newton went on to make a number of other discoveries too, and was also later elected president of the Royal Society, before his death in 1727.
+Newton went on to make several other discoveries too and was also later elected president of the Royal Society, before his death in 1727.

 The inspiring Isaac Newton helped lay the foundations for the modern scientific age, and his theories of gravity and motion continue to underpin much of contemporary Physics.

-Here at Edulab we like to celebrate the achievements of great scientists such as Isaac Newton.
-We’re passionate about all things science and are suppliers of a fantastic range of scientific equipment, including laboratory glassware.
+Here at EduLab we celebrate the achievements of great scientists such as Isaac Newton.
+We’re passionate about all things science and are suppliers of a fantastic range of scientific equipment, including laboratory glassware and Newton inspired equipment.

 Want to know more?
 Then get in contact with our friendly team today, by giving us a call on 0333 996 1719.